 The final loose ends can now be pulled through the loop you created during step 5 and threaded back through hole number two.
 To finish, the free ends should, therefore, reach from the front of the shoe to the sole and keep the new straps securely in place.

 - Wrap Up Any Loose Ends

 Finish by wrapping up any loose ends around the center point of the strap.
 Then, tightly tie a square knot and cut the excess material off.
 Apply your super glue to the bottom of the chain knot you just made, and top of the square knot as well as the second hole.
 This will help to keep the new straps secure in place without a chance of repeating the rip like they initially did.
 The stronger the glue, the better the chance you have of them lasting.

 - Put Your Sandals On

 Once you've let the sandal some time to dry, you'll be able to wear them once again.

 Throw or Sew?

 Is this fix really necessary?
 Why not just buy a new pair of sandals?
-If you are on a budget and looking to save some money, then this fix may be perfect for you.
-Sometimes you might not be able to purchase the same shoes again as they were a one-off, or are no longer in stock and so this fix can be great if that’s your situation.
+If you're on a budget and looking to save some money, then this fix may be perfect for you.
+Sometimes you might not be able to purchase the same shoes again as they were a one-off, or are no longer in stock and so this fix can be great if that's your situation.

-Can I Perform This Fix?
+Can I Perform This Sandal Repair?

 If you were keen to find out how to fix a broken sandal, we hope we've managed to help you with this article.
 If you have the right tools and follow step by step, you should be able to salvage a good pair of sandals, and hopefully get some additional years of pleasurable wear out of them.